SAhmed48/BQ-ML/README.md

 # Predict Taxi Fare with a BigQuery ML Forecasting Model

-In this project, we will explore millions of New York City yellow taxi cab trips using **yellow_trips_2015** dataset.
-We will create a machine learning model inside of BigQuery to predict the fare of the cab ride given model inputs.
-Lastly, we will evaluate the performance of your model and make predictions with it.
+In this project, I explored millions of New York City yellow taxi cab trips using **yellow_trips_2015** dataset.
+I created a machine learning model inside of BigQuery to predict the fare of the cab ride given model inputs.
+Lastly, I evaluated the performance of model and make predictions with it.

 # Objectives

-In this project, we will perform the following tasks:
+In this project, I performed the following tasks:

  - Use BigQuery to find public datasets.
  - Query and explore the public taxi cab dataset.